Do you believe in love at first sight?

 During our visit, it can be noticed how time (and the resort’s efforts) have changed the island.
 Here are some of the facilities and amenities that you’ll expect when you visit:

 When we visited there were several big cottages that were for rent that ranges from 1,500 to 2,500 Php (28.82 to 48.03 USD) per day.
 This depends on the capacity per room.
 The rooms can easily accommodate groups of 2-15 persons.

 Our group rented a total of 2 rooms for the night.
 Originally, we were supposed to camp here, but our companions kindly shared us their room.
 The room had an attic that was still available so we were able to sleep with a roof above our heads.

 Not missing out on a bit of star gazing, my husband and I spent hours doing so after dinner.
 It was so peaceful!

 The room has beds with beddings, a toilet and bath.
-It also include some fresh water that you can use.
+It also include some fresh water that you can use for taking a bath and washing the dishes.
 But the water is limited, around 20 liters (if I’m not mistaken) only.
 Once you run out of the supply, you will have to pay for the extra water consumed per litre.

 Cottages for Day Use

 If you’re there for the day only, you can rent one of the cottages/ beach hut available on the beach front for 500 to 1,000 Php (9.61 to 19.21 USD).

 My husband and his friends before was able to rent this along with pitching a few tents on the area.
 Some stayed inside the tent while others decided to sleep on the bench.